 ~Avoiding the Runs in Ravenel

-Begin timing when the bubbles appear.
-Allow it to cool and place in a clean, covered container.
+Allow the water to cool and pour it into a clean, covered container.

-Dishes can safely be washed in hot water with a small amount bleach in the rinse water (one tablespoon per gallon).
+Dishes can safely be washed in warm water with a small amount of bleach (one tablespoon per gallon).

-After the advisory has been lifted flush the pipes by running each -this means all of them- cold water tap for one minute.
-If you have an automatic ice maker, discard the first three batches.
-If you want to be frugal, run the water into a bucket and use this for plant watering or toilet flushing.
+After the advisory has been lifted flush the pipes by running each cold water tap for one minute.
+If you have an automatic icemaker, empty it completely and then discard the first three batches.

-Remember most filters, such as those in a fridge are for taste and odors, not harmful bacteria.
+Remember most filters, such as those in a fridge or that are attached to your faucet are for taste and odors, not harmful bacteria.